Valentine's day and mental health

 We have information on:

-Feeling lonely isn't a mental health problem in itself .
-But it is something that a lot of people with mental health problems struggle with.
+Feeling lonely isn't a mental health problem in itself.
+But it's something that a lot of people with mental health problems struggle with.

-If you're feeling lonely around Valentine's day or at any other time, we have some tips for managing loneliness which may help.
+If you're feeling lonely, we have some tips for managing loneliness which may help.

 John lives with social phobia and struggles with meeting people.
 Find out the steps he's taking to recover.

 I have made several online acquaintances, but this is a life-changing thing, and it's not going to happen overnight.

 Self-esteem is how we value and perceive ourselves.
-It's based on our opinions and beliefs about ourselves, which can sometimes feel difficult to change.
+It's based on our opinions and beliefs about ourselves, which can feel difficult to change.

-If you have low self-esteem you may dislike yourself, feel like you're worthless or that no one likes you.
+If you have low self-esteem you may dislike yourself.
+Or you might feel worthless or that no one likes you.

-Visit our page on taking care of your self-esteem to find more tips for supporting yourself.
+Visit our page on tips to improve your self-esteem to find more ways to support yourself.

 Natasha writes about rebuilding her self-esteem after a traumatic experience, and how she is helping others with their confidence.

 I gradually learned to be kinder, and value myself more.

-Even if you're in a loving relationship, you might feel left out on Valentine's day.
+Even if you're in a relationship, you might have difficult feelings on Valentine's Day.

-Going through difficult times together can sometimes make our relationships stronger.
+Going through difficult times can sometimes make our relationships stronger.
 But they can also cause arguments or stress.
-And they can make us feel like we are not living up to the 'perfect' image we see around us.
+You might find it difficult to understand what the other person is going through.
+Or you may find that your relationship has changed.

 If you feel this way, it might help to read Clare and Kate's stories below.
 They talk about experiencing mental health problems in relationships, and how they manage things.
 Our pages on mental health problems and helping someone else also have tips for taking care of yourself and supporting others.

 Clare and her husband both have mental health problems.
 She shares how they have learned to cope.

 Finding new tools and techniques can be valuable, in ways you don't always expect.